python/cpython/Doc/library/shelve.rst

    accessed entries are written back (there is no way to determine which accessed entries are mutable, nor which ones were actually mutated).

-Shelve objects support all methods supported by dictionaries.
+Shelf objects support all methods supported by dictionaries.
 This eases the transition from dictionary based scripts to those requiring persistent storage.

 One additional method is supported: